Razer DeathAdder V2 Gaming Mouse Review

 Razer DeathAdder V2 Gaming Mouse

-Over the last two weeks, I also played many other games like Overwatch, Battlefield V, Call of Duty: Modern Warfare, and PUBG.
+Over the last two weeks, I played many other games like Overwatch, Battlefield V, Call of Duty: Modern Warfare, and PUBG.
 The DeathAdder V2 did everything I asked, like whipping quickly to catch enemies coming up behind me.
 When tracking enemies with my sniper gun, the new switches felt great and kept me from shooting by accident.
 When I switched games and started playing World of Warcraft, that was the only time I felt like the mouse didn’t work well.
 The DeathAdder doesn’t work well for games that require many keybinds because of how its buttons are set up.

 Features